paulbrodersen/somnotate/README.md

 # somnotate

-Automatically annotate vigilance states by applying linear discriminant analysis (LDA) and hidden Markov models (HMM) to timeseries data from EEGs, EMGs, or LFPs.
+Automatically annotate vigilance states from timeseries data such electroencephalograms (EEGs), electromyograph (EMG), or local field potentials (LFPs).

+The approach here consists of two parts: linear discriminant analysis (LDA) and a hidden Markov model (HMM).
+Linear discriminant analysis (LDA) performs automatic feature selection by projecting the high-dimensional time series data to a lower dimensional feature space that is optimal for state classification using hard, linear decision boundaries.
+However, instead of applying these decision boundaries immediately, the transformed time series data is annotated using a hidden Markov model.
+This allows for "soft" decision boundaries that apart from the feature values of each sample also take contextual information into account.
+This contextual information includes the surrounding state sequence and the previously learnt state transition frequencies.

+The combination of these two algorithms results in a fast, automated state annotation that has a high accuracy compared to a human consensus state sequence.
+Furthermore the algorithm is remarkably robust to mislabelled training data, artefacts, and other outliers.

 ## Installation instructions